How to become a personal trainer

 The fitness industry welcomes people at many stages of life.
 From school-leavers and university graduates to those who have tried their hand at one vocation and wish to explore another, a career in fitness is open to all.

 One of the great things about personal training with TRAINFITNESS is how flexible the qualification is to your lifestyle and needs.
+When searching, consider how long it takes to become a personal trainer and what your personal situation is.
 Some people who want to qualify as quick as possible may wish to choose our intensive full-time study option, qualifying with a Level 3 Certificate in Personal Training in just four weeks.
 Others may have commitments such as a job to consider and so the part-time course is more suitable.
 The distance study option is great for those who want to study in their own time at home, anywhere in the world, and attend assessments when convenient for them.

 Level 2, for a lot of people, is the entry point for a job in fitness.
 Completing the Level 2 Certificate in Fitness Instructing gives you a foundation of knowledge about anatomy and physiology, fitness principles and health and safety.
 This means you can, for example, work on the gym floor and deliver inductions to new members.
 You could also consider Pilates, exercise to music and yoga instructor qualifications.